euank/ga__ows/README.md

 ### Current status

-Not actually fully implemented, but something!
+Not actually fully implemented, but there's something and it works :)

 ### Why the name?

+It's a bun on "hangman" since the only word that fits into "Ga\_\_ows" is gallows.
+But I didn't feel like gallows humor was appropraite for the actual name, so it's left in a footnote.

-This is effectively just playing the last turn of a hangman game, hence guillotine.
-It also feels appropriate to have a hangman derived game have a similarly awful name.
+This is effectively just playing the last turn of a hangman game, so a derivative name seems appropriate to me.